Pam Bierzynski — Office Systems Specialist

 Diane Dupuis — Development, Communications & Engagement Director

-A Phi Beta Kappa graduate of Kalamazoo College, Diane comes to Legacy most recently from fours years with the Grand Traverse Regional Land Conservancy, where she served supporters as a member of the Fund Development team.
+A Phi Beta Kappa graduate of Kalamazoo College, Diane came to Legacy in 2015 after four years with the Grand Traverse Regional Land Conservancy, where she served supporters as a member of the Fund Development team.
 Prior to that she spent ten years in nonprofit administration at Interlochen Center for the Arts, staffing Advancement, Marketing, and Communications positions.
-During Diane’s fifteen years in Detroit’s publishing sector she managed editorial, marketing, and new product development initiatives that culminated in a stint as Publisher of Visible Ink Press, an imprint of Gale.
+During Diane’s years in Detroit’s publishing sector she managed editorial, marketing, and new product development initiatives that culminated in a stint as Publisher of Visible Ink Press, an imprint of Gale.
 Diane’s lifelong delight in Michigan’s woods, riversides, farmstands, and shorelines has found outlets in countless hours of canoeing, backpacking, sailing, sea-kayaking, camping, snowshoeing, cross-country skiing, birding, stargazing, ice-skating, rock-hunting, and fireside feasting throughout the Great Lakes.

-Meghan works to engage landowners and communities in the Huron River Watershed and to increase the awareness of conservation options for the communities Legacy serves.
+Meghan fulfills a role in Legacy’s partnership activities in the Huron River Watershed.
 She graduated from the University of Michigan with a degree in political science and environmental studies, earned a Juris Doctorate from the Thomas M. Cooley Law School, and is a member of the State Bar of Michigan.
-A lover of learning, she has appreciated her prior time working with the Lake Erie Nature and Science Center, UM’s University Productions, the Stewardship Network, Michigan Nature Association, MDEQ, and Michigan Association of Planning.
-When not in the office or engaging folks on conservation, she enjoys embarking on everyday adventures with her family and friends.
+Her prior work affiliations include the Lake Erie Nature and Science Center, the Stewardship Network, Michigan Nature Association, MDEQ, and Michigan Association of Planning.
+When not serving the community as a conservation resource, she enjoys embarking on everyday adventures with her family and friends.

 Allene Smith — Land Stewardship Coordinator